Edit Content

 • PSO 2 – An ability to use knowledge of various domains as per thrust areas to formulate and implement ideas for providing innovative solutions.

 Program outcomes (POs) of M. Tech.
-(CSE)
+(Data Science)

 Course Outcomes (COs)